zywangEcho/zywangEcho.github.io/_pages/about.md

 - Journal of Intelligent Transportation Systems

 ## Conference Reviewer
-- The 2025 IEEE 28th International Conference on Intelligent Transportation Systems
+- The IEEE International Conference on Intelligent Transportation Systems
+- The IEEE Intelligent Vehicles Symposium